FOREWORD: Please be aware that this post is not an official RICS guidance.

 APC candidate diary template

-To access the diary template and more information on the diary and the log book, please read my previous post ‘Free excel template for APC diary’.
+For more information on the diary and the log book, please read my previous post ‘Completing your APC diary’.

 I have published a number of other posts, which you may find useful as you progress in your APC preparation: